Skip to main content

 Working on now

-• testing options to improve findability of key NHS App services, leading to greater usage and awareness of these services, fewer incomplete or abandoned journeys and increased user satisfaction
+• significant changes to navigation within the NHS App to make it easier to find key NHS App services, leading to greater usage and awareness of these services, fewer incomplete or abandoned journeys and increased user satisfaction

 • testing a new pattern for navigating to integrated services to improve task completion rates on those services

-• helping more users to log into the NHS App more quickly and reducing the number of one-time password text messages sent, by encouraging use of biometric login and helping users to manage their password
+• helping more users to log into the NHS App quicker and easier and reducing the number of one-time password text messages sent, by supporting use of password managers and passkeys

 • improving error screens to give users clearer guidance about what they can do when they encounter them, and reduce the volume of support requests sent to our helpdesk